Click on http://www.butterfliesofamerica.com/list.htm to find as many images of butterflies, as you could possibly want.

 Starting in 2014, FOR GUEST ONLY, Tom Sr/Jr will help you find the Spotted Owl up canyon.
 Also GUESTS can go along with JR and

-his Hound Dogs when they go out early in the morning for Mountain Lions etc. About half the time they jump Montezuma Quail.
+his Hound Dogs when they go out early in the morning for Mountain Lions etc. Most of the time they jump Montezuma Quail.
 There

 is NO charge for this service, but one needs to schedule and be able to walk.
 Also he can increase the odds for finding Quail by going

 through their habitat.This is working very well with our Guests.